-If you are planning on applying to Middlebury College, the deadline for Fall 2023 admissions is January 1 and the application fee costs $65.
+If you are planning on applying to Middlebury College, the regular decision application deadline is January 1 and the application fee costs $65.

-Students who submit their applications to Middlebury College for fall semester should hear back from Middlebury College by March 31.
+Students who submit their applications to Middlebury College for the fall semester should anticipate a decision by March 31.